![]() |

 Self-Esteem Scale.
 Maybe.)

-So that means that a healthy high self esteem does NOT mean
+So that means that a high (and healthy) self esteem does NOT mean

-Maybe, just maybe you don't like this negative impression of positive self esteem.
+Maybe, just maybe you don't like my negative impression of positive self esteem.
 Maybe you think a healthy self esteem IS a high self-esteem, a bit like what this YouTube video believes...